kimsergeo/metalog/README.md

 ## Metalog Distribution

-The metalog distributions are a family of continuous univariate probability distributions that directly address this need.
-They can be used in most any situation in which CDF data is known and a flexible, simple, and easy-to-use continuous probability distribution is needed to represent that data.
+The metalog distributions constitute a new system of continuous univariate probability distributions designed for flexibility, simplicity, and ease/speed of use in practice.
+The system is comprised of unbounded, semi-bounded, and bounded distributions, each of which offers nearly unlimited shape flexibility compared to Pearson, Johnson, and other traditional systems of distributions.